Heinz Braun

-Heinz Braun (12 January 1938, Munich – 21 February 1986, Munich) was a German autodidact painter and occasional actor.
+Heinz Braun (12 January 1938 in Munich – 21 February 1986 in Munich) was a German autodidact painter and occasional actor.

 Personal life

 Braun was born into a modest background.
 His mother was a tailor and his father a taxi driver.
 After completing school, he became a mail carrier.
 His father occasionally painted, and Braun, an autodidact, followed his example.
 He married Elisabeth Schmelzer in 1965 and moved to Germering, at the outskirts of his native Munich.
 There he continued to work as a postman.
 In January 1968, the couple had a son they named Alexander.

 In 1966 he had a nervous breakdown.
 After that, he began to create abstract works.
 In 1979 Braun became unable to work due to a walking disability.
-He retired from the post office and began to receive an disability pension.
+He retired from the post office and began to receive a disability pension.

 Artistic work

 Braun painted at least since completing school, but from 1951 onward, he devoted himself more and more to painting.
 In the beginning, his paintings were mainly decorative art, but gradually his personal style got more expressive and unconventional.
 From about 1971, Braun painted with oils on canvas in a style that was partly photo-realistic and partly surreal.
 Influential to this change of style was his visit to the documenta 5, contemporary art exhibition in 1972.
 He is said to have spent more and more time at the Alte Pinakothek in Munich, studying the Old Masters, copying many works and figuring out their styles.
 In 1974, Braun became acquainted with Herbert Achternbusch, a German independent movie director, and played leading parts in some of his productions.
 He is remembered as a bulky and boisterous man, 2 meters (6 feet 4 inches) tall and described as ferocious, in the later years even rabid.

 A 1982 article in the magazine Stern is assumed to be the initial recognition of Braun's career as an artist.
 From then on, his work was compared to the "Neue Wilde", a group of several artist in the 1980s.
 National and international exhibitions followed.
 In 1983, his artwork was presented, among others, in the Gallery Pon in Zurich and the Ponova Gallery in Toronto, Ontario, Canada.

 After being diagnosed with cancer, Braun painted obsessively.
 On one hand, he tried to face up to the disease by means of paintings, on the other hand due to his paintings he never lost his optimism.
 He began to use expressive techniques, such as modeling landscapes with clay, sand, mud and dung on the canvas and became brutally honest in his portraits of friends as well as in portraying himself, showing the decay of his body under the influence of laryngeal cancer.

 Only twice did he earn money beyond the bare necessities by selling some works.
 Both times, he spent it on alternative cancer therapies in the care of the controversial Doctor Julius Hackethal.